ethhub-io/ethhub/using-ethereum/running-a-node/geth.md

 If running on a device with low bandwidth or memory, the light node can be advantageous.
 The light node gets updated by full nodes once in a while with information on changes pertaining to relevant parts of the Blockchain.

-When offering services to users which might require complete records, the fast sync options is the best.
+When offering services to users which might require complete records, the fast sync options are the best to use.

 A fast sync node can operate in light mode.